GVCLab/EmoCAST/README.md

 2. Prepare Inference Data

-   Prepare the driving audio and reference image as input, and change the `--driving_audio` and `--source_image` to the right path.
+   Prepare the *driving audio*, *reference image*, and *emotive text prompt* as input, and change the `--driving_audio` and `--source_image` to the correct path.

-   For the driving audio, it should be in `.wav` format.
+   - For the *driving audio*, it should be in `.wav` format.

-   For the reference image, it should be cropped into a square with the face as the primary focus, facing forward.
+   - For the *reference image*, it should be cropped into a square with the face as the primary focus, facing forward.

+   - For the *emotive text prompt*, it should describe a specific talking scene, such as:

+     `The portrait is experiencing chronic illness or pain.`

+     `A person is talking with happy emotion.`

+     `The portrait is watching a horror movie with jump scares.`

    Here, we provide [some samples](examples/) for your reference.